 Typically, most types of rat poison use common blood thinner chemicals to kill the little vermin so the rat poison effects on humans are what you’d expect from ingesting a large amount of a strong blood thinner medications.

 As a blood thinner, rat poison is typically safe to the physical touch (although, as always, we’d recommend that you use gloves), however, it becomes truly dangerous once it’s ingested.
-According to the Centers for Disease Control and Prevention (CDC), rat poisoning is actually the 10th biggest poisoning cause in the U.S. as roughly 40,000 emergencies that year.
+According to the Centers for Disease Control and Prevention (CDC), pesticide poisoning was actually the 10th biggest poisoning cause in the U.S. in 2011, responsible for roughly 40,000 emergencies that year.
 In 2012, rodenticides accounted for 11% of pesticide poisonings.
 By 2017, out of approximately 2 million poisoning events reported to the National Capital Poison Center, pesticides accounted for roughly 3.5% of events in both children and adults.

 How does rat poison actually work?

 The way blood thinners such as Brodifacoum work is that they reduce the Vitamin K in the body which reduces its blood clotting abilities.
 In a small degree, this is often a beneficial thing for people who are at risk of blood clotting, but if the blood clotting ability of the body is reduced too much internal bleedings can occur.

 Of course, there are also other types of chemicals that can constitute a rat poison.
-Zinc phosphide, which can still be found in certain retail stores, can cause tightness in the chest, coughs, pulmonary edema, cardiomyopathy, and other very serious health problems.
+Zinc phosphide, which can still be found in certain retail stores, can cause cough, difficulty breathing, pulmonary edema, cardiomyopathy, shock, and other very serious health problems.
 Strychnine is another infamous rat poison active ingredient.
-It is usually only approved for use by trained personnel, as it can cause convulsion and some very dangerous health risks.
+It is usually only approved for use by trained personnel, as it can cause convulsions, breathing paralysis, and some very dangerous health risks.
 But the most standard types of rat poison that are approved for residential use, however, use blood thinners such as Brodifacoum or other variations of warfarin.